 More than 143.7 million people live in Russia, which makes it the 9th biggest country in the world.
 Slightly more than 45% of all Russian people is between 25 and 54 years old.
 In early 2014, 59% of the adult population (69 million people) had access to the Internet, making Russia Europe’s number one in terms of Internet users.

 Ecommerce customers in Russia

 Russian consumers generally distrust the safety of online transactions and, in certain cases, the honesty of online retailers.
 That’s why cash on delivery is the main payment method (around 80%), as far as physical goods are concerned.
 Bank cards aren’t used very often for purchases even in brick and mortar stores, but online it also represents a low part of total online consumer spending.
-The most popular local electronic currencies are Yandex Money, Webmoney and the QIWI Wallet.
-93% of all domestic purchases made online are cash-on-delivery, according to SPSR Express.
+The most popular local electronic currencies are Yandex Money, Webmoney, etc. 93% of all domestic purchases made online are cash-on-delivery, according to SPSR Express.

 Big online stores in Russia

 The biggest player in the Russian market is Ulmart.ru, with a diversified assortment from electronics to items for the home and garden.
 Its 2013 turnover reached an estimated 420 billion euros, not including VAT or an important fraction of sales via offline.
 Among the other important players are Ozon, which can be seen as a Russian equivalent of Amazon, KupiVIP (a copycat of Venteprivee.com), group buying platform Biglion, platform Avito and the online properties of the German Otto Group.（From Ecommerce News)